railcp/compliantkubernetes-apps/migration/v0.45/README.md

     ./migration/v0.45/apply/20-gatekeeper-crds.sh execute
     ```

-1. If you have an older version of gpu-operator installed, upgrade nvidia-gpu-operator

-    ```bash
-    ./migration/v0.45/apply/20-gpu-operator.sh execute
-    ```

 1. If you didn't have gpu-operator installed previously, but had `gpu-operator` namespace created, label the namespace:

    ```bash